Featured

 Presidential Primary Election 2020

-?
-A write-up from Escondido Indivisible, a grassroots group for liberty, justice and compassion for all.
-A version of this post is also available on Notion.
 Our preliminary write-up of the Midterm Election 2018 is also available on our website.
 Please let us know of any errors in the data.
 Summary The voter turnout for this 2020 Presidential Primary in San Diego County almost reached 50% based on 907,602 ballots out of 1,825,237 registered voters.
-For U.S. House of Representatives’…
+For U.S. House of Representatives’ California District 50, candidate Ammar Campa-Najjar (Democrat, El Cajon) won with 36.5% (74,121) of the votes and will face former Representative Darrell Issa (Republican, Vista), who…

 Read More Read More